enriquegv7/ophthalmology/README.md

-# ophthalmology project based on IA by Enrique García velas.
+# ophthalmology project based on IA by Enrique García vela.